 We’ve built a brand-new parklet!

 After three years of collaboration with many dedicated people, we have built a new public space outside our House.
-This upcycle parklet is an accessible front porch for the whole neighbourhood, and we still need your financial support to help animate and bring the project to life in our community.
+This upcycle parklet is an accessible front porch for the whole neighbourhood.
+Thanks to the financial support of many organizations and individuals—including a successful Wayblaze crowdfunding campaign, worth $5,075—we’ve been able to bring the project to life!

 Why we’ve created a parklet

 We believe in building better neighbourhoods and strengthening our community through placemaking.
-By building a parklet on Prince Albert Street, we’re creating a public space for neighbours and friends to gather, meet, chat, and relax outdoors!
+By building a parklet on Prince Albert Street, we’ve created a public space for neighbours and friends to gather, meet, chat, and relax outdoors!